Madani–Iqbal debate: Debate

-Iqbal’s vitriolic verses against Madani created a controversy.
+Iqbal's vitriolic verses against Madani created a controversy.
 Madani composed his ideas and presented them in Composite Nationalism and Islam.
 Madani, in his work, differentiated between ‘millet’ and ‘qaum.’
 While ‘millet’ is based on religion, ‘qaum’ is based on language, culture, and territory.
 According to Madani, there is no contradiction between these two identities.
 In his work, he makes a semantic analysis of the terms ‘millet,’ ‘qaum,’ and ‘ummah’, citing Arab lexicographers of different periods, and also analyses the Quranic usage of these words.
-Madani’s tone in this treatise is sober, serious, and rational.
+Madani's tone in this treatise is sober, serious, and rational.

 This controversy between the two scholars is also an evidence of Madani's selflessness and anti-colonialism.
 He ignored all of the emotional accusations against him and clearly and forcefully explained his point of view.
 Rasheed Talut, a traditional Muslim scholar from Multan and an admirer of both Iqbal and Madani, wrote to Iqbal and Madani, and quite successfully tried to resolve the controversy.
 Through this correspondence, it became clear that Madani only described the norm of his times, when nations were defined as watan and not by race or religion.
 Some brief excerpts from this correspondence clarify Madani's position:

-On 20 February 1938, Iqbal wrote to Rasheed Talūt: "Maulvi sahib has said that these days, nations are defined by Autaān (homelands).
+On 20 February 1938, Iqbal wrote to Rasheed Talūt: "Maulvi Sahib has said that these days, nations are defined by Autaān (homelands).
 If by saying this he is expressing a fact prevalent in these times, then no one can have any objection because this ideology of Western politics is popular in Asia.
 However, if his purpose is that Indian Muslims should accept this ideology, then there is room for discussion because before adopting any ideology, one should confirm whether it is according to Islam or against it."

-Madani replies to Rasheed Talūt: "When I was saying that these days, nations are based on Autān, I was referring to the norm and mentality of the times.
-It is news, not advice.
-I was saying that all of the inhabitants of India are seen as Indians in the outside world.
-Whether Hindus, Muslims, Sikhs, Parsees, or Jews, they all are treated alike.
-They all are considered slaves…I have only advised that we all should work for the freedom of India…and I consider this struggle as obligatory, and one must participate in this struggle according to one’s capacity.
-As far as the unity of Muslim countries regardless of race, color, and territory is concerned, this is in our nature.
-I was imprisoned in Malta because of this.
-Astonishingly qaum and millet have been declared as one."